tarun-bisht/tarun-bisht.github.io/_posts/2021-08-13-my-arch-setup-for-development-and-machine-learning.md

 {% highlight bash linenos %}
 sudo blkid
 {% endhighlight %}
-this command lists all drive partitions in the device, from this select the drive to enable write access.
+this command lists all drive partitions in the device, from this select the ntfs drive to enable write access.

 - Enable write access
 {% highlight bash linenos %}